claresudbery/Reconciliate/README.md

+## Intro

+Note that if you're here because you read [the article on Martin Fowler's site](https://martinfowler.com/articles/class-too-large.html), you probably want to focus on the `Refactor-examples` branch rather than the master branch: `git checkout Refactor-examples`

 ## Config

 There are TWO config files.
 The first is the main entry point and only contains one line, which is the path to the full config.
 This is so that you can put your main config in a secure non-public location.
 If you're Clare and you've forgotten where your config is, check C:/Config/Config.Xml for the location, but also remember that it's stored in the separate ReconciliationConfig private git repo.

 The entry-level config is assumed to be in a file called Config.Xml.
 Its location can be passed in as a command-line argument, but it has a default value which is C:/Config.
 That won't work unless you're on Windows, so if you're on Mac you HAVE to pass in your entry-level config file location.